Karmabunny/sprout3/UPGRADE.md

 ### Path constants

 This upgrade introduces changes to the path structure and these are reflected in the core constants.
 New path constants have also been added to assist.
-When updating modules, careful attention must be paid to migrate any references to `APPPATH/cache/` and `APPPATH/temp/`.

 Existing constants: